Marine Weather and Tide Forecast for Bassfield, MS

 AVIATION

-VFR conditions and light winds will prevail today into tomorrow.
+VFR conditions and a light wind will prevail through the TAF period. /22/

 PRELIMINARY POINT TEMPS/POPS